Line Skis: Line Traveling Circus

 To contrast to the high budget ski films and online webisodes, Line created the Traveling Circus to document pro skiers adventures in an average person’s playground.
 High School friends and professional skiers Will Wesson and Andy Parry first approached Levinthal with the idea of traveling around and skiing after they graduated from college, and filmed a pilot episode at Mt.
 Hood, Oregon.

-The series centers on the newschool skiing and non-snow adventures of Wesson and Parry, with many guest stars throughout.
+The series centers on the new school skiing and non-snow adventures of Wesson and Parry, with many guest stars throughout.
 The series epitomizes the ultimate quest for snow that is a ski bum's lifestyle.
 Many of the locations filmed are low profile resorts, especially from the East Coast.

 In season 3, episode 2, the Traveling Circus acquired the now famous yellow TC van, which is still in use.
 Also in season 3, the TC expanded their boundaries outside of North America by venturing to Europe for the first time in episode 4.
 Season 5 again expanded the boundaries with Will, Andy and friends going to New Zealand (Episode 5.2 "Lord of the Pies") and then to Japan to explore the bottomless powder (Episode 5.5 "The Last Skiurai").
 Released as roughly monthly webisodes online in 2008, the series has had 10 seasons to date.

 After episode 8.1, principal cinematographer Shane McFalls retired.
 Jake Strassman now films and edits the series.